myarichuk/myarichuk.github.io/source/_posts/production-ready-logging-monitoring.md

 {% note info %}

+Without proper tooling, structured logging would remain a fancy concept.
-Here it would be useful to mention [Kibana](https://www.elastic.co/kibana) and [Splunk](https://www.splunk.com/), powerful tools in managing structured logs.
+[Kibana](https://www.elastic.co/kibana) and [Splunk](https://www.splunk.com/), are powerful and battl-proven tools in managing structured logs.
 They are not the only ones that can handle structured logs, of course, but they are pretty ubiqutous.

 * Kibana, part of the Elastic Stack, offers robust log visualization and advanced search (query) capabilities.
-* Splunk, while more comprehensive, provides powerful search, analysis, and visualization features.
-These tools can transform structured logs from mere data points into insightful, actionable information, aiding in efficient system monitoring and troubleshooting.
+* Splunk is a bit more holistic, it also provides powerful search features, it has analysis, and visualization features too.

-Those two tools do similar jobs, but in the end, they are not the same: Kibana excels in visualizations and is ideal when you need to analyze log patterns over time.
-Splunk, on the other hand, is a powerhouse for digging deep into data, making it suitable for complex, data-intensive environments.
+Those two tools do similar jobs, but in the end, they are not exactly the same: Kibana excels in visualizations and data discovery.
+It is ideal when you need to analyze log patterns over time.
+Splunk, on the other hand, is a powerhouse for digging deep into data, making it more suitable for complex, data-intensive environments.

 {% endnote %}

 ### Why Structured Logging is Awesome

 1. **Searchability**: Ever tried finding a needle in a haystack?
 That’s what sifting through traditional log files feels like.
 With structured logging, you can easily filter and search for specific information.
-Tools like Kibana provide advanced query capabilities, allowing to make advanced filters for log data.
+Tools like Kibana provide advanced query capabilities, allowing you to make advanced filters for log data.
 2. **Consistency**: Consistency is key, especially when you’re dealing with large, distributed systems.
 Structured logs ensure that your log format stays uniform across different parts of your application.
 3. **Context**: If properly configured and implemented, structured logs provide context.
 They tell you not just what happened, but also where and why it happened, making debugging more convenient.
 4. **Correlation**: If [correlation Id](https://filipnikolovski.com/posts/correlating-logs/) is used, structured logs can be used to correlate events from different components or services.